allofmex/docker-cmdfs/readme.md

 ## How to use

 **Download and extract** all these files to a folder on your host.
 Before we can use cmdfs we need to compile it from source.
-We will do this in a termporary gcc container to keep the host clean:
+We will do this in a temporary gcc container to keep the host clean:

 ```sh
 sudo su